UFC 27: Ultimate Bad Boyz: Predictions & Analysis

 A few statistical edges stand out.
 Gumm throws significantly more leather — a 1.2 sig. strike per minute gap.
 Fernandes is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Fernandes has tighter striking defense, making opponents miss more often.

-**The Pick: Brad Gumm over CJ Fernandes.** We're leaning Gumm here at 67%, a solid but not overwhelming edge.
+The Pick: Brad Gumm over CJ Fernandes.
+The model is firm on this one: Gumm at 75%.

 Methodology